PhilippMartinBosch/Master_thesis/README.md

 # Replication Material Master Thesis "The Great Poll Closure - How neighborhood composition is related to polling place changes"

-Script and data sets to replicate the Master Thesis "The Great Poll Closure - How neighborhood composition is related to polling place changes"
+Script and data sets to replicate the Master Thesis "The Great Poll Closure - How neighborhood composition is related to polling place changes".
+The thesis itself can be found [here]()

 ## Caveats